AURORA-Pathfinder/hympi-ml-retrieval/README.md

 This code contains everything necessary to build neural networks for retrieving atmospheric parameters such as temperature and humidity profiles or planetary boundary layer height.

+#### *Submitted to IEEE TRANSACTIONS ON GEOSCIENCE AND REMOTE SENSING: Improved Planetary Boundary Layer Sounding Using Hyperspectral Microwave and Backscatter Lidar Data Fusion*

 Features include:
 - Comprehensive and expandable data specifications system for defining model variations.
 - Deep integration with PyTorch and PyTorch Lightning for training and serialization with checkpoints.